 As the lo-fi movement became more fashionable and gained popularity, Pink's influence grew.
 He signed with indie label 4AD late in 2009.
 His first album for it, Before Today, appeared the next year.
 Recorded with a four-piece band, it was his highest-fidelity recording to date, and it was a major critical success.
 In 2011, Pink released the 16-minute song "Witchhunt Suite for WWIII," which was previously featured on 2007's tour-only album YAS DuDette, as a single to commemorate the tenth anniversary of 9/11.
 He also reteamed with R. Stevie Moore on the double album Ku Klux Glam, which appeared early in 2012.
 In August of that year, the third Haunted Graffiti album, Mature Themes, arrived, boasting a darker, more eclectic approach that spanned '60s bubblegum homages and a cover of Donnie and Joe Emerson's 1979 soul-pop song "Baby."

 In May 2013, Human Ear Music reissued Thrash & Burn, a 94-minute-long collection of musique concrète pieces Pink recorded in 1998 (the label had issued the set as a cassette-only release in 2006).
 Early Live Recordings appeared on the label by the end of the year.
 The 2014 double album Pom Pom found Pink returning to his solo moniker and featured songs co-written with Kim Fowley.
-In 2015, Pink provided backup vocals on recordings by Miley Cyrus, Mild High Club, and Soko. ~ Vincent Thomas
+In 2015, Pink provided backup vocals on recordings by Miley Cyrus, Mild High Club, and Soko.
+Pink and Weyes Blood collaborated for a 12" EP titled Myths 002, which was released by Mexican Summer in early 2017. ~ Vincent Thomas